 TOM: Well, yeah.
 The recourse is to hold him legally responsible for the cost of replacing the roof.
-And this is really more of a question for an attorney than for home improvement experts like ourselves.
+And options for sellers that fail to disclose problems is really more of a topic for an attorney than for home improvement experts like ourselves.

 But I was a professional home inspector for many years.
 I’ve seen these situations before.
 And if you have a seller that outright misrepresents the condition of part of the property on the disclosure, then they should be held liable for that and in some cases, can be held liable for multiples of what the actual damage is which, in this case, is essentially going to be the cost of a new roof.